marioguevara/The-Impact-of-Drought-on-Soil-Moisture-Trends-across-Brazilian-Biomes-/README.md

 BRA_EMERGEMCY_FREQ.R

-Code to generate the database of emergency declarations by biome.
+Code to generate the database of emergency declarations by biome

 BRA_GPP_SM.R